rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-debug**
 :	Enable debug output

+**-diriv**
+:	Use per-directory file name IV (default true)

 **-extpass string**
 :	Use an external program (like ssh-askpass) for the password prompt.
 The program should return the password on stdout, a trailing newline is stripped by gocryptfs.
+Using something like "cat /mypassword.txt" allows to mount the gocryptfs filesytem without user interaction.

 **-f**
-:	Stay in the foreground
+:	Stay in the foreground instead of forking away.

 **-fusedebug**
 :	Enable fuse library debug output